 Samurai knowledge base

 Reference guides on who counted as samurai in Japanese law, how warrior words differ, and what changed after 1868.
+For judo, karate, aikido, and modern budo practice, see the Japanese martial arts knowledge base.
 Festival news and film roundups stay on the blog.

 Start here